shoudaoren2025/UxPlay/README.md

 debugging, as it is not containerized to make it playable with standard audio players.*

+**-ble *filename***.
+Enable Bluetooth beacon Service Discovery.
+The PID and process name of the UxPlay process is recorded in *filename*, which must be the  full path to a  writeable file.
+(This file is created when UxPlay starts and deleted when it stops.)   __See below for beacon setup instructions.__

 **-d \[n\]** Enable debug output; optional argument n=1 suppresses audio/video packet data in debug output.
 Note: this does not show GStreamer error or